 Reverse motor direction in BLHeliSuite software

-If you don’t like soldering, you can also easily change motor direction in the BLHeliSuite program (if you are using BLHeli ESC’s).
+If you don’t like soldering, you can also easily change motor direction in the BLHeliSuite program (if you are using BLHeli_S or BLHeli_32 ESC’s).
 This program is the configurator for your ESC that allows you to change many different settings, including motor spin direction.

-Motor Direction should be set to “Normal” by default, you can change it to “Reverse” if you want the motor to spin the other direction.
-You also have the option to set it to “3D”, which will allow you motor to spin both directions for 3D acro flying, don’t use it unless you know what you are doing.
+If Motor Direction was set to “Normal”, you can reverse motor direction by changing it to “Reverse”.
+And if it was already set to “Reverse”, you just need to change it back to “Normal”.
+You also have the option to set it to “3D”, which will allow your motor to spin both directions for 3D acro flying.
+Don’t set it to “3D” unless you know what you are doing.

 Further Reading: How to configure your BLHeli_32 ESC using FC pass-through?